syncfusion/ej2-vue-docs/src/grid/grid/selection.md

 # Selection

-Selection provides an option to highlight a row or cell.
+Selection provides an option to highlight a row or cell or column.
 Selection can be done through simple Mouse down or Arrow keys.
 To disable selection in the Grid, set the [`allowSelection`](../api/grid/#allowselection) to false.

 The grid supports two types of selection that can be set by using the [`selectionSettings.type`](../api/grid/selectionSettings/#type).They are:

 * **`Single`** - The `Single` value is set by default.
-Allows you to select only a single row or cell.
+Allows you to select only a single row or cell or column.
-* **`Multiple`** - Allows you to select multiple rows or cells.
+* **`Multiple`** - Allows you to select multiple rows or cells or columns.
-To perform the multi-selection, press and hold CTRL key and click the desired rows or cells.
+To perform the multi-selection, press and hold CTRL key and click the desired rows or cells or columns.
-To select range of rows or cells, press and hold the SHIFT key and click the rows or cells.
+To select range of rows or cells or columns, press and hold the SHIFT key and click the rows or cells or columns.

 To get start quickly with Selection Options, you can check on this video: